Status of Stocks 2021

-Under the Magnuson-Stevens Fishery Conservation and Management Act, the United States has become an international leader in fisheries management.
-The law has been reauthorized twice since its enactment—once in 1996 and again in 2006.
+The Magnuson-Stevens Fishery Conservation and Management Act (MSA) is the primary law that governs marine fisheries management in federal waters, and under this law the United States is an international leader in fisheries management.
 In 2006, Congress added a requirement to use annual catch limits to end and prevent overfishing.
-In 2020, approximately 90 percent of all stocks or complexes did not exceed their annual catch limits.
-When catch limit overages occur, NOAA Fisheries and the Councils take steps to ensure overages don’t continue.
-Monitoring catch levels and keeping them in check on an annual basis helps reduce the chance of overfishing and ensures long-term biological and economic sustainability.
+In 2021, 90 percent of all stocks or complexes did not exceed their annual catch limits.
+When catch limit overages occur, NOAA Fisheries and the Councils take steps to ensure overages do not continue.
+Monitoring catch levels and keeping them within acceptable limits on an annual basis helps reduce the chance of overfishing and ensures long-term biological and economic sustainability

 How We Rebuild Fisheries

 When a stock becomes overfished, a Council (or, for Atlantic highly migratory species, NOAA Fisheries) must develop a rebuilding plan to rebuild the stock to a sustainable target level.
 Typically, the plan allows fishing to continue at a reduced level so the stock can rebuild to its target level and produce its MSY.
 This approach keeps fishermen and waterfronts working while stocks rebuild.

 Forty-five stocks or stock complexes are currently in rebuilding plans.
 NOAA Fisheries monitors rebuilding stocks and, through the Council process, adjusts management measures to increase stock abundance to a target level that supports MSY.
 When a rebuilding stock increases above the overfished threshold, the stock is removed from the overfished list but remains under its rebuilding plan until it is fully rebuilt.
 Currently, of 45 stocks with rebuilding plans, six are no longer overfished but continue to be managed under rebuilding plans.